jtod/Sigma16/docs/src/userguide/userguide.md

 language code.
 This metadata enables the linker to combine the object module with other modules into an *executable module*.

+Each module has an associated object code, which may be empty.
+The object code can be produced by a successful assembly (i.e. an assembly with no errors) or it can be obtained from the Editor.
+This allows object code to be read from a file or entered directly by the user.

 ## Programs, modules, and files

 The system is designed to allow programs that consist of several